 Here is a great guide from Nerd Wallet on choosing the best retirement schemes for your needs.

-- Investment-Linked Insurance Schemes
+4. Invest In Investment-Linked Insurance Schemes

 This is another good place to invest 50K, as it comes with the benefits of insurance coverage and investment returns.